nativescript-community/texttospeech/README.md

 # nativescript-texttospeech

-A texttospeech NativeScript plugin for Android & iOS
+A Text to Speech NativeScript plugin for Android & iOS

 ## Installation